halaalanzi/California-Housing-Prices/Proposal/README.md

  </tr>
 </table>

-## Tools
+## Tools:
 There are tools that will be used to achieve the goal of this study, such as:
 - pandas, numpy for exploring the data.
 - matplotlib and Seaborn for visualizing the data.
 - scikit-learn to do our machine learning.
-- statsmodels to do the regressions.
+- math library use to Sqrt
-- plotly provides online graphing, analytics, and statistics tools.
+- folium library use visualizations map
-- Powerpoint.
+- Power Point
-- Zoom.
+- Canva
-- Canva.
+- Zoom

-- The work will be done through Jupyter notebook.
+ The work will be done through Jupyter notebook.

 ## Questions that needs to be answered:
-- Does the age of the house affects on the house value?
+- Does the age of the house affect on the house value ?
-- What is the most favourite house location?
+- What do people prefer on their house location ?
-- Does the proximity of the house to the ocean or its distance from it affect its price?
+- Does the proximity of the house to the ocean affect its price ?
-- What is the relation between the number of bedrooms and the house price?
+- What is the most city has the highest population ?
-- Does the population affects on the house value?

 ## Authors:
 - [@msealadwani](https://github.com/msealadwani)